blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Rough Notes X.md

 	- As per 9:5, the blood of disbelievers is lawful by default
 	- Exceptions: Fixed-term treaties, Strategic Ceasefires, Dhimmah, Mu'ustamin

+- Acting according to weak Hadiths is fine
+- Weak Hadiths are often used in Da'wah

 # Terms
 ## About Sects
 - Ahl al-Bayt (People of the House) / Shi'a / Raafidis (Rejectors)